Return

 Number of speakers in traditional settlements based on the 2010 Census: 240 people.
 Source: 2010 Census.

-Population (based on the 2010 Census): 2 892 people.
+Population (based on the 2010 Census): 2,892 people. .

 Urban population speaking Kumandin appears to be overestimated.

-2. Urtegeshev, linguist, PhD in philology, 2012: “In the course of our 2003 expedition, our survey covered 80% of Kumandin population of the Soltonsky district, Altai Krai (232 people of all ages).
+N. Urtegeshev, linguist, PhD in philology, argued, “In the course of our 2003 expedition, our survey covered 80% of the Kumandin population of the Soltonsky district, Altai Krai (232 people of all ages).
 49.5% of respondents indicated Kumandin as their native language.
 There were no children between 8 and 12 that considered Kumandin to be their mother tongue – 0%.
 21.5% of respondents considered Russian to be their native language.
 29% of them considered both Russian and Kumandin to be their mother tongues.
 To determine the level of proficiency in Kumandin, the respondents were asked how well did they think they knew their language.
-30.3% of respondents answered that they were fluent; 12.7% could speak Kumandin but not without making mistakes; 13.5% understood but did not speak; 6.8% got the gist; 16.5% understood some words and everyday phrases; 20.2% of population did not know the language.
-Thus, about 79.8% of respondents speak Kumandin to some extent, whereas 78.5% believe that their native language is either Kumandin, or Kumandin along together Russian”.
+30.3% of respondents answered that they were fluent; 12.7% could speak Kumandin but not without making mistakes; 13.5% understood but did not speak; 6.8% got the gist; 16.5% understood some words and everyday phrases; 20.2% of the population did not know the language.
+Thus, about 79.8% of respondents speak Kumandin to some extent, whereas 78.5% believe that their native language is either Kumandin or Kumandin along together Russian”.

-2.3.2.
-Threat of extinction
+Threat of Extinction

-2B: The language transmission between generations has been virtually interrupted, and despite many efforts to revitalize it, younger generation still does not perceive Kumandin as its mother tongue.
+2B: The language transmission between generations has been virtually interrupted, and despite many efforts to revitalize it, the younger generation still does not perceive Kumandin as its mother tongue.
 There is still everyday communication in Kumandin, although it is mostly confined to set forms: songs, fairy tales, religious and ceremonial texts.
 Language activists of the older generation are doing their best to slow down and reverse the process of language loss, but there are basically no active language speakers in the younger generation.

 In the early 1930s, an attempt was made to teach Kumandins in their own language.
 In order to achieve this goal, a Latin-based Kumandin alphabet was created in 1933, edited by N. Kalanakov and K. Filatov.
 Then the teaching in Kumandin stopped.

-The Kumandin alphabet is based on a mix of phonetic and phonemic orthography, which is necessary to avoid misrepresenting the specifics of pronunciation of this language.
+The Kumandin alphabet is based on a mix of phonetic and phonemic orthography, which is necessary to avoid misrepresenting the specifics of the pronunciation of this language.

 Modern Kumandin alphabet (L. Tukmachiov’s version)